glorylo/Joyride/docs/HandlingModalDialogs.md

       TransitionMap.Add("Ok", ScreenFactory.CreateScreen<InboxScreen>);
       TransitionMap.Add("Cancel", NoTransition);
    ```
-   In this example, "Ok" transitions to *InboxScreen* while "Cancel" uses "NoTransition" (which returns it back to its original screen).
+   In this example, "Ok" transitions to *InboxScreen* while "Cancel" uses *NoTransition* (which returns it back to its original screen).

 6. Implement your responses: